 Finally the flavour agents for this sauce are simple; onion and garlic.
 But not in the way they are typically prepared for tomato sauce, I was inspired by Marcella Hazan’s method for tomato sauce where she simmers a halved onion in her sauce then discards it at the end.
 This allows the onion to impart subtle flavour into the sauce without it altering the texture or flavour the same way a finely chopped or diced onion would.

-My recipe uses an onion which has been halved a few smashed garlic cloves which add flavour during the 20 minute simmering process but are discarded before serving.
+My recipe also uses a few smashed cloves of garlic which add flavour during the 20 minute simmering process, but like the onion, are discarded before serving.
 Not only does it add taste to the sauce, but it keeps prep minimal because all the prep that is required for this sauce is to halve an onion and smash and peel three garlic cloves.

 The final secret that I will share with you today is to stir in fresh basil.
 Basil is a more delicate herb which means it should be stirred in at the end of the cooking process.
 In my house all of our pasta sauces were made with dried herbs because dried thyme and oregano are sturdier herbs that lend themselves to the long simmer of a bolognese sauce.